-Once you are licensed, you are eligible to work.
-Now it is time to apply for PTA jobs.
+Once you are a licensed physical therapist assistant, you are eligible to work.
+Now it is time to apply for physical therapist assistant jobs.
 Searching for a PTA job online is a good start, but you should also consider contacting hospitals, physical therapy clinics, and elderly care facilities for open PTA positions.
 Find a PTA Job in your state.

 7.)
 Maintain your license by continuing your education